-- 524. In addition to Professor Quigley's views, Professor Guthrie has further reservations because of the existence of an option for Lempriere to increase their shareholding at a future date.
-330 He argues that the presence of this option introduces asymmetries in shareholder objectives.
+- 553. In addition to Professor Quigley's views, Professor Guthrie has further reservations because of the existence of an option for Lempriere to increase their shareholding at a future date.
+He argues that the presence of this option introduces asymmetries in shareholder objectives.
 In Professor Guthrie's view, this option provides Lempriere with an incentive to pursue high risk strategies to try and maximise the value of the firm.
-High risk strategies could include delaying routine maintenance or selling off assets that are not essential to day-to-day operations but may be of occasional use in certain circumstances.
-331 - 525.
+High risk strategies could include delaying routine maintenance or selling off assets that are not essential to day-to-day operations but may be of occasional use in certain circumstances. - 554.
 This approach would enable them to gain from exercising this option if the strategies succeed.
 This is because they could use the option to acquire the additional shares at a price lower than true market value.
-Conversely, if the strategies fail, Lempriere's losses would be limited by the level of their initial shareholding in CWH as they would choose not to exercise the option.
+Conversely, if the strategies fail, Lempriere's losses would be limited by the level of their initial shareholding in CWH as they would choose not to exercise the option. - 555.
+Godfrey Hirst also submitted that, similarly to its position on productive efficiency detriments, the Commission should estimate different levels of dynamic efficiency detriments for different customer markets.
+Godfrey Hirst's specific suggestion is that, because CWH would face less competitive pressure in markets for scouring services for wool for domestic use, CWH would be less incentivised to innovate its scouring services in relation to this wool.
+Consequently, dynamic efficiency detriments would be larger in relation to markets for wool scoured for domestic users.

-- 526. The Commission considers that there are a number of reasons why dynamic efficiency losses are likely to be limited.
-First, the shareholders of CWH would have a strong profit maximising incentive to maximise dynamic efficiencies. - 527.
+- 556. The Commission considers that there are a number of reasons why dynamic efficiency losses are likely to be limited.
+First, the shareholders of CWH would have a strong profit maximising incentive to maximise dynamic efficiencies. - 557.
 Second, many innovations are the result of work by equipment manufacturers both in New Zealand and abroad.
 While the Commission accepts that the industry innovates in respect of process and product, these innovations are typically of the kind whereby the equipment provided by the manufacturer is improved by the scourer to suit local conditions and requirements.
 Moreover, most of the innovation tends to relate to improvements of existing processes, rather than radically new products and processes.
-Given the relatively mature state of the technologies involved in wool scouring, any such innovations are likely to be incremental in nature. - 528.
+Given the relatively mature state of the technologies involved in wool scouring, any such innovations are likely to be incremental in nature. - 558.
 The Commission considers that while some innovation in the scouring industry has occurred as a result of competitive pressures within the domestic scouring market, major innovations have occurred outside this particular environment.
-This is as a result of improvements by equipment manufacturers, who no doubt wish to remain competitive in their manufacturing markets.332 - 529.
-As noted above, post-acquisition, CWH would have a strong incentive to utilise new ideas where it contributes to profit and helps ensure competitiveness with overseas scouring plants.
-This would mean in the best case scenario no loss of dynamic efficiency post-merger.
-However, accounting for the fact that there will be one less competitor in the scouring industry, we consider it appropriate to make allowance for a small degree of dynamic inefficiency. - 530.
-Third, in relation to the potential for the Lempriere option to encourage Lempriere towards undertaking high risk strategies, it is the Commission's view that this would not have a
+This is as a result of improvements by

-The CWH Shareholders' Agreement contains an option clause in favour of Lempriere .
+The CWH Shareholders' Agreement contains an option clause in favour of Lempriere.
 Under the option clause, ACC and Direct Capital grant to Lempriere the right to acquire all the shares they hold (27.5% in total) at any time by Lempriere giving written notice within certain timeframe/s and if certain share values are reached.

-331 Professor Graeme Guthrie report 21 April 2015.
+Professor Graeme Guthrie report 21 April 2015.